About

 *UCBAAPT Scholar Eligibility:

-- Full-time enrollment in second year of CNM, FNP, or PNP-PC specialty programs
+• Full-time enrollment in the second year of their respective graduate-level nursing specialty program

-- Commitment in working with underserved populations in primary care (including prenatal care)
+• Commitment in working with medically disadvantaged populations in primary care (including prenatal care)

 During the program, the UCBAAPT Scholar will:

-- Be enrolled full-time in their second year of CNM, FNP, or PNP-PC speciality programs
+• Be enrolled full-time in the second year of their respective graduate-level nursing speciality program

 Following graduation, the UCBAAPT Scholar will:

-- Commit to serving underserved populations in primary care (including prenatal care)
+• Commit to serving medically disadvantaged populations in primary care (including prenatal care)